ChrisWhealy/wasm_sha3/docs/keccak.md

 1. To start with, the Keccak function's internal state is initialised to 200 bytes of `0x00`.

 2. Consume `rate` bits from the input file/stream.
-   If the input supplies less than `rate` bits, then pad the input data such that it fills a complete rate block as described above.
+   If the input supplies less than `rate` bits, then pad the input data such that it fills a complete rate block as previously described.

 3. XOR the input data with the data already present in the rate region of the internal state.